 Volunteer management is critical to the survival of many charities and community groups, and there are plenty of challenges you face on a daily basis.
 We work to build the capacity of organisations to involve volunteers effectively, offering professional support, advice and training.
 We also organise networking events to bring volunteer managers together, to discuss these challenges, share experiences and get new ideas.

 Have you thought about involving volunteers in your organisation or would you like to learn how to manage your volunteers more effectively?

 Whether you involve one or 1,000 volunteers, this training will help you attract and select suitable volunteers and provide a positive experience for all.
 This interactive training opportunity is packed with practical advice that you can use immediately as well as food for thought as you evaluate how you work with volunteers.

 Who should attend the Volunteer Leadership Training

 Attendees can be individuals who are paid or unpaid and have direct responsibility for managing volunteers.
-Over two days the course four modules.

 Module 1: Planning for Volunteer Involvement